Itsbosire/Phylo_Genomics/README.md

 ## 🧬 Overview

-This project explores the genetic diversity and evolutionary relationships of *Puccinia graminis* f. sp. *tritici* — the fungal pathogen responsible for wheat stem rust.
+This project explores the genetic diversity and evolutionary relationships of *Puccinia graminis* f.sp. *tritici* — the fungal pathogen responsible for wheat stem rust.
 Through comparative genomics and phylogenetic inference, the study aims to shed light on genomic factors contributing to its pathogenicity and adaptation.
 This work is pivotal in enhancing our understanding of disease evolution and could support future strategies in disease management and resistance breeding in wheat.

 ---